DaniyalHussainZaidi/Zumba-Game-in-Assembly-Langauge-MASM-/README.md

-# Zumba Game in Assembly Langauge MASM
+# Zumba Puzzle Game (MASM615 Assembly)

 This project is a tile-matching Zumba-style arcade game built entirely in MASM615 Assembly, using the Irvine32 library for graphics, keyboard input, and sound.
 The player controls a stationary cannon that shoots colored balls toward a moving chain, aiming to create matches, chain reactions, and high-score combos before the chain reaches end.

-Features
+# Features

-Fully interactive gameplay with smooth ball movement and colorful visual effects
+Interactive gameplay with smooth ball movement and colorful visuals

-Multiple stages and levels with increasing difficulty, faster ball chains, more colors, obstacles, and power-ups
+Multiple levels with increasing speed, tighter paths, more colors, and obstacles

-Player can switch between two loaded balls before shooting
+Two-ball cannon system (switch between balls before shooting)

-Levels include:

-Color Cascade (beginner level)

-Rolling Waves, Arc of Fusion

-Maze of Momentum, Spiral Surge
+Levels include: Color Cascade, Rolling Waves, Arc of Fusion, Maze of Momentum, Spiral Surge

 Power-ups: Slow-Down Ball, Backwards Ball, Accuracy Ball, Explosion Ball

-Sound effects integrated using Irvine procedures
+Sound effects using Irvine32

-Attractive UI screens: Welcome screen, Game Menu, Instructions, Pause Menu, High Score Screen
+UI Screens: Welcome, Menu, Instructions, Pause, Gameplay, High Score

-High-score file handling: stores player names and top scores in sorted order
+High-score file handling (stores sorted player names & scores)

-Exception handling for invalid inputs
+Input validation and error handling

-All logic implemented with procedures, using stack-based parameter passing (push/pop)
+All logic implemented using procedures with stack-based parameter passing (push/pop)

-No high-level constructs (no if/else, no while) — purely Assembly logic
+No high-level constructs allowed (no if/else, no while)

-Technical Requirements
+# Technical Requirements

 Must run on MASM615

-Uses Irvine32 library only
+Irvine32 library allowed for graphics and input only

-Third-level enemies/balls are required to move faster
+Level 3 chain/ghosts must be faster

-Clean coding practices required: indentation, comments, meaningful labels
+Follow clean coding practices: comments, indentation, meaningful labels

-Final submission includes project + gameplay video
+Submit final ZIP + gameplay video

-Goal
+# Goal

-Skillfully aim and match colors to trigger chain reactions, manage gaps, and avoid letting the chain reach the danger zone.
-Each level introduces new mechanics, colors, and challenges to test reaction time and strategy.
+Aim, shoot, and match colors to trigger chain reactions, control the chain’s flow, create gaps, and prevent the balls from reaching the danger zone.
+Each level increases difficulty, requiring faster reactions and better strategy.